About

 • Controls the ball in their own half with their hands or feet, for more than four (4) seconds

-• Touches the ball again in their own half after a team mate deliberately plays it to them without an opponent having touched it (two touch rule)
+• After having played the ball in controlled possession anywhere on the court, touches the ball again in their own half after a team mate deliberately plays it to them without an opponent having touched it (two touch rule)

 • Touches the ball with their hands (inside the penalty area) after it has been deliberately kicked to them by a team mate